 3) Restaurant El Mirador Tunte

-Around 2 o’clock we got to the restaurant El Mirador Tunte, which literally means A Drag Queen’s Viewpoint.
+Around 2 o’clock I got to the restaurant El Mirador Tunte, which literally means A Drag Queen’s Viewpoint.
 Well, I must say: Not bad, not bad at all!
 If this is a Drag Queen’s perspective on the world, maybe it’s time to revisit my sexual orientation.

 During a visit to the bathroom, I found a friendly message on the door that read like this: Please make sure you refrain from inappropriate behaviour like pissing or shitting.
 Abstinence would be much appreciated!
 Thank you!
 Signed: Tunte Team.